Pratik4230/MachineCoding/README.md

 - **Interactive UI:** Enhances user experience with smooth hover and click effects.
 - **Responsive Design:** Tailwind CSS ensures the component looks great on any device.
 - **Accessibility:** Built with ARIA roles and labels for better accessibility.

+### Custom Hook: useWindowResize

+The latest addition to our projects, `useWindowResize`, is a custom React hook that tracks window size changes in real-time.
+This hook ensures your components remain responsive by updating dynamically with the window dimensions.

+#### Key Features:
+- **Real-time Window Size Tracking:** Keeps your UI up-to-date with current window dimensions.
+- **Effortless Integration:** Simple to use in any React component.
+- **Optimized Performance:** Utilizes `useLayoutEffect` for smooth updates.